vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 hide_title: false
 ---

 In this tutorial, you'll learn how to build a liquidity commitment order to provide liquidity on a live market created with Vega.
 You'll need to actively manage your liquidity commitment, so you'll also learn how to amend your order, as well as cancel it.

+It also includes information on how to set up the sample scripts that the tutorial is based on.
+The scripts are available in Python and Bash, but the tutorial uses Python.

 If you proposed a market that was enacted and want to change your liquidity provision shape, skip down to **[amending a liquidity commitment](/docs/tutorials/providing-liquidity#amending-a-liquidity-commitment)**.